ethan-prime/SAT-Goat/README.md

 ![Desktop Screenshot 2022 10 29 - 18 37 48 43 (2)](https://user-images.githubusercontent.com/86028835/198856367-84c28694-25cb-424c-aadc-9bfe4bc9bd3c.png)

 # Quadratics
-## Here, you can find out a lot of information about quadratics, including coverting to vertex form (which happens to randomly appear on the SAT and people, including me forget how to do it).
+## Here, you can find out a lot of information about quadratics, including coverting to vertex form (which happens to randomly appear on the SAT and people, including me, forget how to do it).
 Choose which form of quadratic you are given and follow the prompts and, voila!
 You now know everything you need to know about that quadratic equation!
 ![Desktop Screenshot 2022 10 29 - 18 43 14 97 (2)](https://user-images.githubusercontent.com/86028835/198856467-3b99ce69-a6f3-42b1-b128-cd77d734b608.png)
 ![Desktop Screenshot 2022 10 29 - 18 23 21 57 (2)](https://user-images.githubusercontent.com/86028835/198856472-fe28299b-7f5d-4742-b7a9-156e9247126e.png)